NuGet/docs.microsoft.com-nuget/docs/Create-Packages/Supporting-Multiple-Target-Frameworks.md

 ## Content files and PowerShell scripts

 > [!Warning]
-> Mutable content file support and script execution is available in NuGet packages.config world, but deprecated in NuGet project.json and packagesReference world.
-So these should not be used for any new packages.
+> Mutable content files and script execution are available with the `packages.config` format only; they are deprecated when using `project.json` and PackagesReference formats and should should not be used for any new packages.

-With NuGet packages.config, content files and PowerShell scripts can be grouped by target framework using the same folder convention inside the `content` and `tools` folders.
+With `packages.config`, content files and PowerShell scripts can be grouped by target framework using the same folder convention inside the `content` and `tools` folders.
 For example:

     \content
         \net46